Game Winner: 2018: two-year-old season

 The win established Game Winner as an early favorite for the 2019 Kentucky Derby.
-Sportswriter Steve Haskins cited the colt's flexible running style (having won from both on and off the pace), superior breeding and Baffert's recent successes with Arrogate and Justify in addition to American Pharoah.
+Sportswriter Steve Haskin cited the colt's flexible running style (having won from both on and off the pace), his superior breeding, and Baffert's recent successes with Arrogate and Justify in addition to American Pharoah.

 Fourteen horses were entered in the Breeders' Cup Juvenile on November 2, held in 2018 at Churchill Downs.
-However, the highly regarded Code of Honor was scratched after developing a fever, leaving thirteen to go to post with Game Winner as the even money favorite.
+However, the highly regarded Code of Honor was scratched after developing a fever, leaving thirteen to go to post with Game Winner as the even-money favorite.
 Game Winner was bumped at the start, then settled in mid-pack while being carried wide around the first turn.
 He continued to race wide down the backstretch, then started his move on the final turn.
 Meanwhile, longshot Knicks Go pressed the early pace and moved to the lead at the head of the stretch.
-Game Winner gradually made up ground despite bumping with Knicks Go in midstretch, and pulled away late to win by 2 1/4 lengths.
+Game Winner gradually made up ground despite bumping with Knicks Go in midstretch and pulled away late to win by 2 1/4 lengths.
 "He broke fine, but it looked like they took my spot, and I had to go wide," said jockey Joel Rosario.
 "He seemed like he didn't mind that.
 He was comfortable.
 That's why we got him moving at that point, instead of getting inside and taking back.
 Turning for home, the more I rode him, the more he gave it to me."